ibm-cloud-docs/satellite/connector-create-from-sg.md

 ## Migrating {{site.data.keyword.SecureGateway}} Destinations to Connector endpoints
 {: #migrate-destination-to-endpoint}

-You can migrate of all of the destinations under a Gateway to multiple Connector endpoints or an individual destination to a Connector endpoint.
+You can migrate all the destinations under a Gateway to multiple Connector endpoints or an individual destination to a Connector endpoint.

 If your Secure Gateway Destination name doesn't comply to the Connector endpoint naming policy, you can force rename the destination during migration, by using the `force=true` option.
 You can check the endpoint name used by running the API without the `force=true` option.